 1. You’re transferring money from a card to a bank account, instead of transferring a debt from a card to another card.

 2. The fee is often higher for a money transfer than for a balance transfer.
 Money transfer fees are usually around 4% whereas balance transfer fees are typically between 1.5 and 3%.

-The most attractive money transfer card is the Fluid 24-month Visa Credit Card.
-Once you’ve taken out the card, you have 60 days to do a 0% money transfer.
-So if you have a £2,000 overdraft, you could transfer that sum from your card to your current account and you wouldn’t have to pay any interest for 24 months.
+Once you’ve taken out either of the cards, you have 60 days to do a 0% money transfer.
+So if you have a £2,000 overdraft, you could transfer that sum from your card to your current account and you wouldn’t have to pay any interest during the 0% period.

-The other crucial point is that if you haven’t paid off the resulting debt within the 24 months, you’ll then start paying 16.9% in interest – unless you can transfer the debt to a second 0% card.
+The other crucial point is that if you haven’t paid off the resulting debt within the 24 months, you’ll then start paying interest at 20.9% on both cards.

-If you're after a card that isn't backed by MBNA then Leeds BS offers a credit card with 12 months interest-free on money transfers, again with a 4% fee.
+If you're after a card that isn't backed by MBNA then Leeds Building Society offers a credit card with 12 months interest-free on money transfers, with (you guessed it) a 4% fee.

-Another option is to take out a personal loan.
-If you have a good credit rating, you could get a personal loan for as little as 5.1% a year.
-That’s going to cost you much less money than an overdraft at 19%.
+If a money transfer isn’t for you, another option is to take out a personal loan.
+If you have a good credit rating, you could get a personal loan for as little as 4.5% a year of loans of between £9,000 and £15,000.

-If your credit rating isn’t perfect, you may be offered a loan at a higher rate – say, 10%.
-A loan at that rate is still worth going for.
-Read The cheapest personal loans for more.
+If your credit rating isn’t perfect, you may be offered a loan at a higher rate but if it’s below the amount attached to an overdraft then it is still worth going for.